Abortion in Canada: Attempts at a new law

+Bill C-43 (1989–1990)

-In 1989, the government introduced a much stricter bill in the House of Commons.
+On 3 November 1989, Minister of Justice Doug Lewis introduced Bill C-43 (titled An Act respecting abortion), a much stricter bill, in the House of Commons.
 If enacted, it would ban all abortions unless a doctor ruled the woman's life or health would be threatened.
 Anyone found in violation of the law could be imprisoned for up to two years.
-The House of Commons passed the new bill by nine votes, with the cabinet being whipped in favour and most anti-abortion members supporting it.
+On May 29, 1990, the House of Commons passed the new bill by nine votes, with the cabinet being whipped in favour and most anti-abortion members supporting it.
+Both pro-life and pro-choice advocates have voted against the bill.

 In June 1990, a teenager from Kitchener, Ontario, was injured during a botched abortion performed in a man's home.
-Several days later, a Toronto woman, Yvonne Jurewicz, died from a self-induced, coat-hanger abortion.
+Several days later, on June 13, a Toronto woman, Yvonne Jurewicz, died from a self-induced, coat-hanger abortion.

 These cases were reported in the news and the latter case was discussed at multiple levels of government.
 Speaking in the Legislative Assembly of British Columbia, New Democratic MLA Darlene Marzari pointed out:

 For our purposes, though technically speaking the bill has not been proclaimed, Bill C-43 is, in the minds of the public and in the minds of women, now law.
 In fact, while we're dancing on the head of a pin and counting ourselves as angels, a woman in Toronto has died—she bled to death—three weeks ago.
 Her name was Yvonne Jurewicz, she was 20 years old and was probably afraid to go to the doctor and afraid to go to the hospital after she tried to abort herself.
 This is the sad fact of Bill C-43.
 While we debate the minor points of whether or not the Lieutenant Governor or the Governor-General of Canada has picked it up, we know that young women in this country are under the impression they will be considered criminals if they show up in an emergency ward door hemorrhaging.

 Reform Party MP Deborah Grey, who supported the bill, denied that this death, the first known death from illegal abortion in Ontario in twenty years, could have anything to do with the publicity surrounding the passing of Bill C-43.
 But in Ontario, the connection was made.
 Richard Johnston, MPP suggested to Premier David Peterson that Ontario announce it would not start any third-party prosecutions against women or doctors, to prevent any further tragedies and to reassure doctors that they could go on providing services to the women of Ontario.